absurdsquirrel/TicTacToe/README.md

  - Draw
  - Lose

-At the end of the round, each player which achieved their goal is awarded a point.
+At the end of the round, each player who achieved their goal is awarded a point.

 The winner is the first player to reach 5 points.
 Or the player who would go first in the next round in the case of a tie.